Digital-Will-Inc/wortal-sdk-unity/README.md

-# Wortal Plugin
+# Wortal SDK

-Unity plugin for WebGL games deployed to the Wortal.
+Unity plugin for WebGL games using the Wortal SDK to deploy games on the Digital Will HTML5 Game Portal.

 ### Install and Setup

-- Install the Wortal Plugin Unity package.
+- Install the <b>WortalSDK</b> Unity package.
-- Set project settings via toolbar: `DigitalWill/Wortal/Set Project Settings`
+- Configure localization support via toolbar: `DigitalWill/Wortal/Wortal Config`.
-- Configure plugin via toolbar: `DigitalWill/Wortal/Wortal Config`
+- On installation the plugin sets the necessary project settings.
+If changed, these can be set again via toolbar:

-### Platforms

-As of version 4.0.0 the Wortal Plugin needs some modifications to work on different platforms, and separate builds will need to be made.
-Future versions should resolve this limitation and allow one build for all platforms, but for now these steps must be taken:

-- Select `Platform` in the `WortalSettings`
-- Modify the following in `Assets/WebGLTemplates/Wortal/index.html`:
-    - Change `<script src="assets/js/wortal-init.js">` to desired platform (ex: `wortal-init-adsense.js`)
-    - Change `<script src="assets/js/instance.js">` to desired platform (ex: `instance-link.js`)
-    - Change `<div id="progress" class="progress Dark">` to have `style="display: none;"` for Link platform.
-- Build the game - this is necessary to change the ad handling implementation for each platform
+`DigitalWill/Wortal/Set Project Settings`.

 ### Ads